 Information is available at www.lightthenight.org/sj/.

 Additional events taking place on Saturday, Sept.
-22, include Quakeville, the annual Humanitarian Awards Dinner at Hidden Villa in Los Altos Hills, the Vital Aging Conference sponsored by Peninsula Volunteers' Little House in Menlo Park, and Responsible Dog Owner's Day at the Palo Alto Animal Shelter on East Bayshore Road.
+22, include Quakeville (see story on page 7), the annual Humanitarian Awards Dinner at Hidden Villa in Los Altos Hills, the Vital Aging Conference sponsored by Peninsula Volunteers' Little House in Menlo Park, and Responsible Dog Owner's Day at the Palo Alto Animal Shelter on East Bayshore Road.

-The following week will see events including the Palo Alto International Film Festival, the Palo Alto Weekly Moonlight Run, the Hurricane Music Festival for teens and the Palo Alto Black and White Ball.
+The following week will see events including the Palo Alto International Film Festival, the Palo Alto Weekly Moonlight Run and the Palo Alto Black and White Ball.